Consensys/doc.goquorum/docs/Concepts/Multitenancy/MultiplePrivateStates.md

 #### MPS node upgrade

 Tessera will need to be rebuilt from the privacy managers of the standalone nodes it will now support.
 All transactions from the privacy managers will need to be merged into the new Tessera storage.
-Provide specific details to how this is achieved????

-The Tessera configuration file needs to be updated to contain the relevant residentGroups.
+The Tessera configuration file needs to be updated to contain the relevant `residentGroups`.
 The `residentGroups` should be configured so that each Tenant has their own private state.
-This will provide an experience equivalent to when the tenants were running their separate nodes.
+This will provide an equivalent experience to when the tenants were running their separate nodes.

 #### Standalone node upgrade